Caliber (artillery): Barrel length

 The length of the barrel (especially for larger guns) is often quoted in multiples of the caliber, used, for example, in US naval rifles 3 in or larger.
 The effective length of the barrel (from breech to muzzle) is divided by the barrel diameter to give a dimensionless quantity.
 For example, the main guns of the s can be referred to as 16"/50 caliber.
 They are 16inches in diameter and the barrel is 800inches long (16 × 50 = 800).
 This is also sometimes indicated using the prefix L/; so for example, the most common gun for the Panzer V tank is described as a "75 mm L/70," meaning a barrel with an internal bore of 75 mm, and 5,250 mm long.

 The bore to barrel length ratio is called "caliber" in naval gunnery, but is called "length" in army artillery.
 Before World War II, the US Navy used 5"/51 caliber (5" L/51) as surface-to-surface guns and 5"/25 caliber (5" L/25) as surface to air guns.
 By the end of World War II, the dual purpose 5-inch/38-caliber gun (5" L/38) was standard naval armament against surface and air targets.
 All three had a bore diameter of 5inches (not 5.51 or 5.25 or 5.38 as often misread).

-Naval rifles, although constructed and manufactured in roughly the same manners as land-based artillery, were built to much more stringent and studious standards than land-based weapons, and for good reason.
+Naval rifles, although constructed and manufactured in roughly the same manner as land-based artillery, were built to much more stringent and studious standards than land-based weapons, and for good reason.
 At sea, a weapon had to perform, without fail.
 There was no ready replacement, nor one that could be readily supplied.
 Over time, the terms of pound (weight of shell) and bore (the actual bore of the weapon) became confused and blurred.
 Eventually, when the technology existed, the bore (in inches or millimetres) came to be the standard measure.

 For naval rifles, the initial change was to actual bore, thus facilitating the manufacture of standard projectiles.
 They then began to measure the effective length (and therefore range) of the weapon in calibers.
 These are a measure of the standardized length of the barrel versus the rifled bore of the barrel.
 In other words, a 12/45 is 12"×45= the length of the rifled bore of that gun in inches.
 This explains the differences in both penetration and long range performance of various naval rifles over the years.